 Several documents will usually be required for an application.
 An application will include some combination of CV, cover letter, and/or application form.

-It is important to also understand what Employability skills mean and how you develop them which in the Institute of Technology Carlow.
+It is important to also understand what Employability skills mean and how you develop them which in the SETU Carlow.
 It is these experiences that you will draw on to help your “Be your Best” at interview.
 See short presentation below:

 Key points about CVs

 - A CV is a marketing document - the purpose of which is to show that you suit the job and company; it is not a simply a record of what you have done.

 - You might want to keep a master CV, but you need to target your CV when applying for a particular job - this means being selective about what to include, focus on the qualifications, skills and experiences most relevant to the job

 - To decide how to target your CV, you should put yourself in the employer’s shoes – what would an employer most want to know if he/she was employing someone to do this job?
 Find out what the employer wants by studying the advertisement, job description and company website.